-When you’re so in love you feel invincible, you’re experiencing oxytocin release.
-This feel-good hormone makes you feel like nothing can hurt you—which is an amazing benefit!
+The release of oxytocin, this feel-good hormone makes you feel like nothing can hurt you—which is an amazing benefit!
 It also increases hormones that help fight infection.
-So, basically, you’re boosting your immune system because you’re feeling too good and healthy to get sick.
+Basically, you’re boosting your immune system because you’re feeling too good and healthy to get sick.

 Oxytocin inspires positive thinking.
 It helps you have an optimistic outlook on the world.
 Which means when you get a hug right as you arrive at the party where you only know one person, you’re going to feel happier and more social going in.
 You’ll feel like you can charm everyone at the party.
 And with oxytocin coursing through your system, you will!

 Oxytocin is an amazing natural hormone that has so many benefits for the human body.
 It’s only natural that all these positive effects are going to release stress, also.

 If you don’t want to be social or don’t have a furry friend, never fear!
 You can take a warm bath or get a massage.
-Feeling warm and connected by some sort of touch is enough to release oxytocin into your system and get you feelin’ good!
+Feeling warm and connected by some sort of touch is enough to release oxytocin into your system and get you feeling good.